tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 ### [Connect to my DRM/So I can use content I licensed or purchased]
 #####Confirmation Criteria
-* The App can use the Adobe DLLs for Content protection
+* The App can use the Adobe DLLs for Content protection (depends on Readium/Adobe SDK integration)
 * The App can use Sony's compiled libraries for use with URMS
 * The App can use Readium LCP code libraries for for use with URMS

 ### [Not need Adobe DRM/So I don't have to host an Adobe CMS]
 #####Confirmation Criteria
-* The App can use Adobe's CMS service
+* The App can use Adobe's CMS service (depends on Readium/Adobe SDK integration)
 * The App can use Sony's URMS
 * The App can use Readium LCP